Jenny from the Block: Critical response

-"Jenny from the Block" generated a polarized reception among music critics and pop music fans, with some applauding it as a "strong self statement" and homage to Lopez's roots, and others dismissing it as "silly".
+"Jenny from the Block" generated a polarized reception among music critics and audiences, with some applauding it as a "strong self statement" and homage to Lopez's roots, and others dismissing it as "silly".
 Sal Cinquemani of Slant Magazine called the song "infectious", but noted that it is "more like a disease than a chunky casserole".
 Tom Sinclair of Entertainment Weekly was favorable, writing: "Lopez insists that fame hasn't changed her, and seduced by the breezy pleasure of her new music, we're almost inclined to believe her".
 Arion Berger of Rolling Stone opined that the song "is worth listening to — its windup/wind-down chorus is as sly and curvy as Lopez".
-On a list of "17 of the Best Songs About NYC", Time magazine placed "Jenny from the Block" at number twelve.
-Complex magazine praised the inclusion of the "South Bronx" sample, writing: "After becoming a full-blown superstar whose entire life was different in every way, J. Lo was still trying to convince us she was "real" and still the same old girl from the block.
-What better way to connect to her roots musically than to put on for her hometown with the greatest Bronx anthem ever put to wax, BDP's "South Bronx"?"
+Complex magazine praised the inclusion of the "South Bronx" sample, writing: "What better way to connect to her roots musically than to put on for her hometown with the greatest Bronx anthem ever put to wax ...?"
+Billboard praised the song's "sticky-on-first-listen catchiness".